allseen-com/adk-samples/roadmap.md

 *   **Team Collaboration and Communication**:
     *   Use collaboration tools for communication and task management.
     *   Hold regular team meetings to discuss progress and challenges.
+*   **Nix Environment Configuration**:
+    *   Corrected `dev.nix` to utilize `pkgs.mkShell` properly, avoiding infinite recursion.
+Removed unnecessary pkgs argument to `dev.nix` and created correct `default.nix` to avoid errors during environment creation.
+This change ensure the usage of the correct nix packages, proper caching and a clean creation of the environment.

 ## Progress Tracking